- > Which Macs can run Windows?

 When you run Boot Camp Assistant for the first time, it will prompt you with a number of options.
-The first option is to confirm that you want to 'Create a Windows 7 or later install disk'.
+The first option is to select the ISO image you want to use.
+Click the Choose button then navigate to the one you have created or downloaded.
 This will copy your Windows ISO file on to the USB memory stick so that you can install Windows.

 Step 2: Download driver software